MVRV Z-Score

 TL;DR

-Z reads +0.71 — the Undervalued regime. the undervalued band — below long-run fair value but above the deep-bottom line.
+Z reads +0.33 — the Undervalued regime. the undervalued band — below long-run fair value but above the deep-bottom line.

-Cycle peaks have decayed every cycle: +8.68 (Apr 2013) → +7.98 (Nov 2013) → +10.40 (Dec 2017) → +6.90 (Apr 2021) → +3.54 (Nov 2021) → +2.97 (Mar 2024).
-The +7 top has not fired in eight years.
+Cycle peaks decay every cycle: +8.68 (Apr 2013) → +7.98 (Nov 2013) → +10.40 (Dec 2017) → +6.90 (Feb 2021) → +3.54 (Nov 2021) → +2.97 (Mar 2024).
+Watch the slope of the peaks, not the absolute level.

 Z = (Market Cap − Realized Cap) / Stdev(Market Cap)

 Our reconstruction caveat. btc oak does not have a per-UTXO last-spent price feed.
-We rebuild realized cap as a two-bucket weighted sum — STH supply × STH realized price plus LTH supply × LTH realized price.
+We rebuild realized cap as a two-bucket weighted sum — short-term-holder supply × STH realized price plus long-term-holder supply × LTH realized price.
 This approximation tracks per-UTXO ground-truth realized cap to within a few percent, which propagates to a sub-decimal-point shift in Z at typical reads.
 The full caveat lives on the methodology page.

 ReadingRegimeWhat it has meant